vsg-dev/vsgTutorial/2_Foundations/Serialization.md

 ## vsg::ObjectFactory

-When writing out objects you can simply call **object->write(output)** and the appropriate serialization will be invoked, but when you need to serialize back in a file the appropriate objects have to be created then their **object->read(input)** method can be invoked to read the object members.
+When writing out objects you can simply call **object->write(output)** and the appropriate serialization will be invoked, but when you need to serialize back into a file the appropriate objects have to be created first before their **object->read(input)** method can be invoked to read the object members.
 The way the VulkanSceneGraph provides a means for creating objects on demand is via the [vsg::ObjectFactory](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/ObjectFactory.h#L24) singleton class, where only one instance of the Factory exists.
 The vsg::ObjectFactory is an example of [Factory Method Design Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) and [Singleton Design Pattern](https://en.wikipedia.org/wiki/Singleton_pattern).

-The core scene graph classes found in the VulkanSceneGraph library have methods to create them automatically assigned to the vsg::ObjectFactory, and the native VSG loaders internally use the ObjectFactory to create all the required objects, so for native .vsgt and .vsgb files one doesn't need to concern oneself with the ObjectFactory - it's simply something used internally by the VSG when loading files.
+The core scene graph classes found in the VulkanSceneGraph library have creation methods automatically assigned to the vsg::ObjectFactory, and the native VSG loaders internally use the ObjectFactory to create all the required objects, so for native .vsgt and .vsgb files one doesn't need to concern oneself with the ObjectFactory - it's simply something used internally by the VSG when loading files.

-For cases where applications extend the scene graph objects like with the above native::Animal example, users have to register their class with the ObjectFactory so that loaders can create an instance of it for each object of that type that the loader needs to create and read into.
+For cases where applications extend the scene graph objects (like with the native::Animal example below), users have to register their class with the ObjectFactory so that loaders can create an instance of it for each object of that type that the loader needs to create and read into.
 The ObjectFactory.h header provides the [vsg::RegisterWithObjectFactoryProxy](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/ObjectFactory.h#L54) template helper class to make this task straightforward.
-The following example includes a static declaration of the proxy object sp during initialization of the application, the required creation method will be automatically registered with the vsg::ObjectFactory singleton.
+The following example includes a static declaration of the proxy object so that during initialization of the application, the required creation method will be automatically registered with the vsg::ObjectFactory singleton.

 ## Example of implementing serialization